How to Grow Tree Philodendron (Split Leaf Philodendron)

 That’s a win-win!

-Do you have experience growing this tropical plant indoors, or splitting its time between summers outside and winters inside?
+Do you have experience growing this tropical plant?
 If you have tips or questions to share, take a few seconds to add your input in the comments section below.

-And if you want more insider tips on indoor gardening, check out these houseplant guides next:
+And if you want to learn more about growing philodendrons, check out these guides next:

 Photo of author